mmgrt/bitnami-openldap-arm64/README.md

 todo: Add SSL!
 todo: Disable un-needed options!

-The last message should be `Please "make depend" to build dependencies`, which indicates a successfull build cofiguration.. procceed to the next step
+The last message should be `Please "make depend" to build dependencies`, which indicates a successful build configuration.. proceed to the next step

 If `configure` failed, you need to review the errors, usually a module you specified and is not present in the machine, fixable by installing the missing package, consult the manual pages for the requirements in the *Prerequisite software* pages, select your version here: https://www.openldap.org/doc.